syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### DisplayMemberPath

 Displays a value by comparing values of the properties set as `GridColumn.MappingName` and `ValueMemberPath` in their respective underlying collections.
 If the values of `ValueMemberPath` property contains the current value of `MappingName` property, its corresponding value of `DisplayMemberPath` property is displayed in the `GridCell`.
-Orelse the `GridCell` appears blank.
+Or else the `GridCell` appears blank.
 However, in edit mode the values of the `DisplayMemberPath` property are displayed as picker items.

 #### ValueMemberPath